 For more information about The Remnant Trust, visit www.theremnanttrust.com.

-To arrange a tour for your organization, please contact Dareen McClelland in the Office of the President at 260.665.4102.
+- To arrange a tour for your organization or school class, contact Dareen McClelland in the Office of the President at 260.665.4102.